DrShahinstein/whatsapp-cli/README.md

 ## Contribution

-Pull requests are always welcome.
-This project, for now, only works with just scheduling whatsapp-web messages but it's been developed in an improvable way so that it can have many more operations than just scheduling messages with either open-source support and also my effort.
+Pull requests are enthusiastically encouraged for this project.
+Currently, the focus lies on scheduling WhatsApp Web messages.
+However, it's developed with the potential for expansion into various other operations through open-source contributions.
+Or, I might be adding fresh new features in the future.
-Apart from that, if you like this project, please don't forget to leave a star.
+Finally, if you like this project, please don't forget to leave a star which is motivating!